rackerlabs/support-how-to/content/cloud-networks/reset-fortigate-vm-password.md

 [AutoKey](https://github.com/autokey/autokey) for linux, or [Alfred](https://www.alfredapp.com/) on
 MacOS (with the [Packal](https://www.packal.org/workflow/type-clipboard) workflow).
 There is no indicator of when your time runs out so it is possible that it might take more than one attempt to succeed.

+Now that you are in to the Fortigate firewall you can reset the admin password with the following command

+       config system admin
+          edit admin
+            set password <password>
+       end